Water delivery systems – legislation

 The responsible person is any person who owns, manages, or controls the water delivery system.

-The Act and regulations are available at the Victorian legislation and parliamentary documents website.
+The regulations are available at the Victorian legislation and parliamentary documents website.

 Water delivery systems – Legionella risks

 Legionella has been detected in water delivery systems associated with showers and ice machines in hospitals and aged care facilities in Victoria.
 In addition, in 2008, a car wash facility was linked to seven cases of Legionnaires’ disease.

 Legionella is an organism that is ever-present in the environment and found in very low concentrations in the potable water supply.
 In the right environment, however, the Legionella bacteria are able to multiply and pose significant risks to the health of individuals exposed to the bacteria.